 The yellow perch and smallmouth bass fishing is excellent here.
 This lake has a tremendous population of smallmouth bass, including some large fish.
-I caught a 21″er here this past fall.
-It was close to 5lbs.
 The lake fishes really well from ice-out through early June and then again in the fall from late October through December.
 Smallmouth bass fishing holds up all summer long.
 Other species found here include largemouth bass, brown trout (rare) and chain pickerel.
 This lake has some very nice sized pickerel, panfish (huge rockbass and sunfish) and largemouths.
 The pickerel population is expanding here.
 At one time, they were primarily just found on the south end of the lake.
 Now they seem to be spreading out lake wide.

 Summer nettings for lake trout in 2021 seems to indicate slightly lower numbers of lake trout.
-Ciscoes (a forage species) appear to have made a comeback here.
+Ciscoes (a forage species) appear to be hanging on here.
 The big news in 2017 was that DEC found a few strong classes of walleyes in their nets.
 There have been walleyes in the lake since the mid to late 1970s but their numbers remained low.
 DEC netted five four-to-five-pound walleyes here back in 1977.
 The next netting took place in 1980 and they didn’t find any.
 Walleyes are a direct threat to the rainbow trout and salmon population here, since they frequent the same predatory niche and water temperatures.
 Walleye like mid-50s water temps and so do rainbow trout.
-The building walleye population certainly explains the decline in the rainbow trout numbers that I’ve witnessed on this lake over the past 10+ years.
-DEC is still debating how they are going to tackle the walleye issue regulation-wise.
+The building walleye population certainly explains the decline in the rainbow trout and landlocked salmon numbers that I’ve witnessed on this lake over the past 10+ years.
 Walleyes can live to be 25 years old.
 They will be around for a long time here.
 I don’t specifically guide here for walleyes although I have tried targeting them a bit on my own during the daytime.
 I’ve had some luck with them in the spring, late-summer and fall.
 Super-clear lakes like this one usually fish much better at night than in the daytime for walleyes.